-The reviewer's role includes giving advice on financial matters and performing a range of checks on the academy's financial systems.
+The reviewer's role includes giving advice on financial matters and performing a range of checks on the company's financial systems.
 In particular the checks carried out in the current period included:

 - Personnel

 - Payroll

 - Income

 - Banking

 - Reconciliation

 - Purchasing & tendering

 - Policies

 - Trustees and budget monitoring

-- Year end procedures and Compliance with environmental works/certificates.

-The reviewer submits reports to the LGC Chairs through the resources committee on the operation of the systems of control and on the discharge of the Trustees' financial responsibilities.
+The reviewer submits reports to the LGC Chairs and Trustees on the operation of the systems of control and on the discharge of the Trustees' financial responsibilities.